Truc1532/Spinning-cube/README.txt

   If the configuration ended successfully run the makefile:
     make

-  And that's it !
-You can now run the executable and enjoy !.
+  Lastly run this command:
+    sudo make install

+  You can wright 'Spinning_cube' in the terminal (no matter which directory) to run the program !